karanpratapsingh/learn-go/README.md

 `go generate` is usually used for code generation.

-`go install` compiles and install packages and dependencies.
+`go install` compiles and installs packages and dependencies.

 `go clean` is used for cleaning files that are generated by compilers.